Olympiads are usually a display of patriotic grandeur.

 At 2014 Chess Olympiad, Africa played a pivotal role in the FIDE General Assembly sessions.
 It showed that will African countries will no longer sit idly while other nations execute their development agendas.
 Photo by Daaim Shabazz.

-Africans are also taking a larger role in administration.
+Africans are also taking a larger role in the administration.
 FIDE Arbiter Purity Maina of Kenya directing at the 2015 Africa Individual Chess Championships in Cairo, Egypt.
 Photo by Egyptian Chess Federation.

 There are an increasing number of scalps taken by African players, but developing federations like Sudan hope to make a lasting impression.
 Photo by Daaim Shabazz.